Diversi-Dial: Major DDials

-In 2006, The Late Night BBS went online, utilizing the original DDial software running on an Apple //e, but was accessible from the Internet via telnet.
+In 2006, The Late Night BBS went online, utilizing the original DDial software running on an Apple IIe, but was accessible from the Internet via telnet.
 The system provided an authentic 1980s ddial experience, including the traditional 300 bit/s connection speed.
 Late Night BBS has since gone offline.

 As of 2012, there are only two known DDial stations in operation: